 The Nordic position, under the shelter of the highest peak in the Apuseni, helped to preserve in this area the Pinus Mugo and the dwarf juniper.
 The Onions Valley is declared protected area site Nature 2000.

-How to get water during the trail
+How to get water during the mountain biking trip

 Before getting out of the alpine plains, the car road gets to a group of deserted huts.
 It is the last place where one can fill its water tank.
 The water sources is lacking completely up to the Hen Peak.
 Perhaps the spring opposite the huts is dry, as most of the times during summer time.
 There is another spring just around the huts, on your left, among the fir trees.